Witiko/doctoral-thesis/main.md

 Following a four year pause, in 2020 and 2021, two math information retrieval competitions were held as [*Answer Retrieval for Questions on Math (ARQMath)* labs][71] at the *Conference and Labs of the Evaluation Forum (CLEF)* conferences.
-In 2022, the final third ARQMath lab will be held.
+In 2022, the third (and likely final) ARQMath lab will be held.

  [71]: https://www.cs.rit.edu/~dprl/ARQMath